Problem with the Median House Price. Things You Must Know.

 Let's start with the basics.

 When discussing the housing market, one term that frequently comes up is the "median house price."
 This statistic is often used to gauge the state of the real estate market, with many assuming that a higher median price indicates a stronger market.
-However, while the median house price is an important figure, it is not always the best indicator of market strength.
+However, while the median house price is an important number, it is not always the best indicator of market strength.
 In this article, we'll explain what the median house price represents, its significance, and why it usually does not fully capture the health of the housing market.

 What is the Median House Price?